The Tokyo Station Area

 - Bank of Japan Head Office Building; also designed by Kingo Tatsuno just like the building of Tokyo Station, this building looks very similar to the building where the National Bank of Belgium is housed.
 The building survived both the earthquake of 1923 and the bombings of WW2, making it one of the very few buildings of its time still standing in Tokyo.

 - Kitte building; built on the site where there used to be a large post office, the designer of the Kitte building has stayed true to the building’s original purpose.
-The facade of this building looks very similar to what the front of the post office building used to look like, while the of the mall looks very modern and has all the modern amenities you would expect.
+The facade of this building looks very similar to what the front of the post office building used to look like, while the interior of the mall looks very modern and has all the modern amenities you would expect.
 A special mention goes to the free Intermediatheque on the 3rd floor that has an interesting exhibition of all kinds of scientific and cultural heritage.
 Also, check out the Kitte Garden observation deck from which you have a great view of the trains arriving at and departing from Tokyo station.

 - Tokyo International Forum; the most ‘young and modern’ building on the list, this glass ship was designed by Uruguayan/US architect Vinoly in 1989 and chosen as the winning design in the public design competition that was held in order to find a functional design.
 It is used as a multi-purpose space and you can freely walk in.
 Besides the spacious, interesting design I also like the photographs that hang on the wall when you walk up that depict the daily life of workers in the mid-20th century.

-If you don’t want to leave the station, you can choose from many dozens of restaurants in the underground maze under Tokyo Station without ever leaving the station, which makes it a perfect destination for lunch or dinner on a rainy day.
+If you don’t want to leave the station, you can choose from dozens of restaurants in the underground maze under Tokyo Station without ever leaving the station, which makes it a perfect destination for lunch or dinner on a rainy day.
 Just realize that because Tokyo Station is in the middle of a populous business district, weekdays between 12.30 pm and 2 pm and between 7 pm and 9.30 pm are best avoided if you want to try a popular restaurant without standing in line.
 Weekends are usually fine, and coming early for lunch (11.30 am -12 pm) or dinner (5.30 pm – 6.30 pm) also pays off.

 The major office buildings of Marunouchi also have great options for lunch and dinner, as they cater to the enormous population of salarymen and office ladies that spend many of their waking hours here.
 They tend to look forward to their lunch and dinners a lot, so they tend to be a picky lot when it comes to restaurants, especially if it is a client dinner or co-worker get-together.